24 July 2023

 Compression

-In both the Pure Zpool and Hybrid Approach scenarios, I have highlighted compression and snapshots as advantages for the ZFS dataset where you store media files.
+In both the Traditional ZFS (pure Zpool) and Hybrid Approach scenarios above, I have highlighted compression and snapshots as advantages for the ZFS dataset where you store media files.
 First, let's discuss compression.
 Although I am ambivalent about compression on already compressed files like h264 and the even more compressed h265 - as the space saved will be less significant - ZFS's default compression (lz4) has minimal overhead, making it worthwhile even on already compressed data.

 Side note - I won't bore you going into too much detail, but using the "none" compression setting would waste an average of half the record size for large files to span multiple records.
 This is because the last block of such files may be partially filled, resulting in unused space.
 Additionally, using the "none" compression in the zpool/dataset setting turns off the detection of all-zero blocks in the middle of files, which means that even blocks of zeros will be stored in their entirety, further wasting space.